splintsville/Learning/README.md

-# This is my new Learning code space
+# Learning code space
+This is the my GitUp training repository